timboudreau/netty-http-client/README.md

 This is a young library;  it works, but it will surely need some polish yet;  and Netty 4.x is still changing, including occasional incompatible changes.
 Here are some things that would be useful to add:

- * Support for caching and automatically setting cookies
-   * With offline persistence?
  * Caching on disk or in memory with proper use of ``If-Modified-Since`` and ``If-None-Match`` headers
  * Zero copy file streaming using Netty's FileRegion
  * Real trust/keystores for HTTPS (currently using the dummy keystore implementation from